Mercury13/unicodia/README.md

 Emergency releases of one or two characters (e.g. currency, Japanese era): instantly, then think about their images.

 ## Fonts
-Update to beta: only if fixes major misrender and/or professionally implements new character.
+Fonts are always updated to release versions.
+Font is updated to alpha/beta if fixes a major misrender, and/or professionally implements a new character.

 Naming: Noto if tables and existing glyphs are surely untouched; Uto otherwise.